israelias/resume-ux/README.md

 ##### Schematic Wireframes
 ___

 Schematic mockups commenced in September 2020 to establish relationships between disparate sections, and test the singularity of an "accordion" container.
 Colors became important in distinguishing sections in the per-page mockups.
 In focusing on the singularity of an accordion container, wireframes for "in between" media queries were deemed less important than understanding the container states at minimum and maximum frames.
 Included in [Procedural Wires](https://israelias.github.io/resume-redux/wireframes/schematic/Wireframes_Schematic_Mentor_Presentation_03SEP2020_Part_One.pdf) is a full deck of the UX design boards.
 These schematic wires simultaneously grounded the project's intent and projected the depth of criteria to meet.
-The project has since evolved following its schematic phase: nameley the development of the site's side menu and it's dashboard mode.
+The project has since evolved following its schematic phase: namely the development of the site's side menu and it's dashboard mode.

 <br>
 <details><summary> List of Wireframes </summary>